MattiaPandolfoVR/MetaPhage/README.md

 ### `--readPath`

 Specify the folder where your datasets are stored.
-Default is `./datasets/base/`.
+Default is `$projectDir/dataset`.
+Note that $projectDir correspond to the MetaPhage folder.

 ### `--metaPath`

 Specify the folder where the dataset's metadata are stored.
-Default is `./datasets/base/metadata/`.
+Default is `$readPath/metadata/`.

 ### `--dbPath`

 Specify the folder where databases are stored.
-Default is `./db`.
+Default is `$projectDir/db`.

 ### `--virome_dataset`